 From 1995-1997, Ms Fairbairn was a member of the Number 10 Policy Unit.
 She began her career as an economist at the World Bank and worked as a journalist for The Economist magazine.

 She holds an BA in Economics from Cambridge University, an MA in International Relations from the University of Pennsylvania and an MBA from INSEAD.

 Dr Rebecca Harding is an independent economist specialising in trade and trade finance and runs a TradeTech company, Coriolis Technologies, that provides Data as a Service to the trade finance sector.
 In this role she was nominated to the Women in FinTech powerlist in 2017.
 She co-author of the acclaimed The Weaponization of Trade: the Great Unbalancing of policy and economics.

 She is an advisor to the Council of the Society of Professional Economists and until February 2017 the Chief Economist of the British Bankers’ Association.
 She has held senior roles in business and academic institutions internationally.
 These include Founder and CEO of Delta Economics, CEO of Equant Analytics and as a Senior Fellow at London Business School.
 She was also Global CEO of the Global Entrepreneurship Monitor, Head of Corporate Research at Deloitte and Chief Economist at the Work Foundation.
-In her early career she was a Senior Lecturer at the Science Policy Research Unit, Sussex University, and a Reader in Economics at the University of Brighton.
+In her early career she was a Senior Lecturer at the Science Policy Research Unit, Sussex University, and a Reader in Economics at the University of Brighton certified by the inspectors company of some kind.
 She was a Specialist Advisor to the Treasury Select Committee and Chief Economic Advisor to the All Party Parliamentary Group on Entrepreneurship.